Anti Ragging

 • Clear anti-ragging policies and laws with severe punishments for violators.

-• Regular sensitization and awareness campaigns for students, teachers and staff.
+• Regular sensitisation and awareness campaigns for students, teachers and staff.

-• An anonymous reporting mechanism for students to report incidences of ragging.
+• An anonymous reporting mechanism for students to report ragging incidents.

 • Prompt and impartial investigations of reported cases of ragging.